 Set and setting, the impact of places and mood on drug user’s experiences plays a large role in the way alcohol and drugs affect the user’s mood and behavior.

 Not everyone who takes the same dose of a drug has the same experience.
 One person who drinks becomes angry and another happy.
-The time and place of drug use influence the way in which a drug user or problematic alcohol drinker may be effected by their particular drug of choice.
+The time and place of drug use influence the way in which a drug user or problematic alcohol drinker may be affected by their particular drug of choice.

 We need to understand these influences to explain why two different people may describe their experience of using a drug in very different ways.
 The same person may also experience one drug differently at different times.
 Here are some ways set and setting may alter the drug user’s perceptions.

-Set – Mind set matters.
+Set – Mindset matters.

 What you expect a drug to do is likely to be the result you get.
 Well sort of.
 First the why and then the why not.